-With its unique experience in the past Arba'een events, EMPHNET worked with provided round-the-clock and (24/7)support during the MG event that took place from November 12 to 21, 2016.
-EMPHNET closely worked with Iraq Ministry of Health (MOH), the Field Epidemiology Training Program (FETP) and other institutions in Iraq to build the capacity of and provide technical support to selected number of health outlets en-route to Karbala in two governorates of Iraq (Karbala and Najaf) in conducting real-time surveillance of infectious diseases and health conditions during the MG event.
-An effective enhanced and real-time surveillance system (powered by mobile technology and linked to a server where real-time data from both governorates were aggregated) enabled MOH to trigger early response and appropriate measures to address health security issues and reduce the chances of any mishaps during the event.
-On the other hand, activities done during the pilot project were specifically designed to strengthen the capacities in real-time data collection and the utilization of the influx of data in an effective way.
+With its unique experience in the past Arba'een events, EMPHNET worked with the survey teams and provided round-the-clock (24/7) support during the MG event that took place from October 8th to November 3rd, 2018.
+EMPHNET closely worked with Iraq Ministry of Health (MOH), the Field Epidemiology Training Program (FETP) and other institutions in Iraq to build the capacity of and provide technical support to 300 data collectors in 152 health facilities en-route to Karbala across eleven (11) governorates (a significant expansion of the surveillance activity from 60 data collectors in 20 health facilities across 2 governorates in the year 2016).
+EMPHNET provided technical support in conducting real-time surveillance of infectious diseases and health conditions during the mentioned MG event.
+An enhanced and effective real-time surveillance system (powered by mobile technology and linked to a server where real-time data from all 11 governorates were aggregated) enabled MOH to trigger early response and appropriate measures to address health security issues and reduce the chances of any mishaps during the event.
+On the other hand, activities during the pilot project were specifically designed to strengthen the capacities in real-time data collection and the effective utilization of the influx of data.
 These measures will ensure informed follow-up on outbreak investigations and present opportunities for long lasting positive legacy in the form of strengthened public health system and, hence, a reduction in the global threats.
-By the end of the MG event, an overwhelming number of infectious, chronic, and injury cases (more than 41,000) were records in 20 health facilities in the mentioned two governorates.
-Majority of these cases were Iragi and Irani nationals followed by other nationalities (Bahrain, Kuwait, Oman, Lebanon, Saudi Arabia, Pakistan, Afghanistan, India, and other countries).
-Since literature on Arba'een MG in Iraq is scarce as opposed to other religious and non-religious mass gatherings around the world, findings from this pilot project also contributed to the literature body and will remain essential to inform decision making by the Ministry of Health and other partners involved in the event for the years to come.
+By the end of the MG event, an overwhelming number of infectious, chronic, and injury cases (more than 338,000) were recorded in 152 health facilities in the mentioned 11 governorates.
+Majority of these cases were Iraqi and Irani nationals followed by other nationalities (Bahrain, Kuwait, Pakistan, Lebanon, India, Oman, Saudi Arabia, Syria, Afghanistan, and other countries).
+Since literature on Arba'een MG in Iraq is scarce as opposed to other religious and non-religious mass gatherings around the world, findings from this pilot project will contribute to the literature body and will be essential to inform decision making by the Ministry of Health and other partners involved in the event for the years to come.